Meet Homo naledi - your newly discovered ancient human relative

 Adding to the mystery

-One reason scientists are excited about H. naledi is that the fossils were found 80 metres deep within the cave system - an area that would have been in constant darkness.
+One reason scientists are excited about H. naledi is that the fossils were found 80 metres deep with 1C6A in the cave system - an area that would have been in constant darkness.

 Prof Stringer, who has written a comment piece in eLife accompanying the research, says 'the deep cave location suggests that the bones may have been deposited there by other humans'.